Experiencing companionship was likely one of the reasons that led you to marry your spouse.

 - Each of you think of 1 step you agree to take this week to strengthen the ‘knit” of companionship in your relationship.

-Go somewhere a little more private (see below for suggestions) and tell each other 3 things you love about one another.
+- Go somewhere a little more private and tell each other three things you love about one another.
 Give specific examples of each.

-- While mom puts the kids to bed, men, create the perfect environment (candles, music, etc..) for “companionship” to take place.
+- While mom puts the kids to bed, men create the perfect environment (candles, music, etc..) for “companionship.”

 IN THE DAYS AHEAD

-Pursuing companionship in marriage is hard.
-In the midst of our incredibly busy lives it takes intentionality and time.
-As hard as it is though, it is possible.
-The “Never Alone” daily couple’s devotional book is a great tool to help start, or continue, the process.
+Pursuing companionship in marriage takes a lot of work.
+Amid our hectic lives, it takes intentionality and time.
+As hard as it is, though, it is possible.
+The “Never Alone” daily couple’s devotional book is a great tool to help start or continue the process.
 It’s practical, concise, and packed with great ideas to help you pursue companionship in your marriage.